SSDAsim/angular-course-maxschwarz/06-components-and-templates - deep dive/01-starting-project/notes.md

 The ngOnInit method runs after Angular has initialized all the components inputs with their initial values.
 A component's ngOnInit runs exactly once.

 This step happens before the component's own template is initialized.
 This means that you can update the component's state based on its initial input values.

+### 125. Component Cleanup with ngOnDestroy

+In our component, we have a time interval function that we want to clear when our components is destroyed.
+To catch the point when the component will be destroyed, we use one of *Component Lifecycle Hook* i.e. `ngOnDestroy`.

+#### How to clear timeout interval?
+`setInterval()` return a **NodeJS.Timeout**. we can make a private class property that will store the return of *setInterval()* and when the component will be destroyed, we will clear this time interval function.